sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tinyxml2</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Simple, small and efficient C++ XML parser
+Short desc    : Simple, small and efficient C++ XML parser
 URL          : https://github.com/leethomason/tinyxml2
-Лицензия     : zlib
+License      : zlib
-Описание     : TinyXML-2 is a simple, small, efficient, C++ XML parser that can be
+Descript     : TinyXML-2 is a simple, small, efficient, C++ XML parser that can be
              : easily integrated into other programs.
 It uses a Document Object Model
              : (DOM), meaning the XML data is parsed into a C++ objects that can be
              : browsed and manipulated, and then written to disk or another output stream.